kyleshevlin/blog/src/posts/published/just-enough-fp-partial-application/index.md

 Partial application can be done without currying (though I've never had a reason to do so).
 The `bind` method on functions allows you to supply arguments to the function that are applied to the new returned function ([docs here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Function/bind)).

 The first argument of `bind` is the `thisArg`.
 This argument will be bound to `this` for the new function.
-We're going to pass in null, because we don't want anything bound to `this`.
+We're going to pass in `null`, because we don't want anything bound to `this`.

 Any argument passed to `bind` after the the `thisArg` is partially applied as an argument to the function.
 We can pass any number of arguments, and if we pass in fewer than the function expects, we'll get a partially applied function.